ShenbaQ4/streamhub-wall/STREAMHUB.md

 MediaWall is an embeddable JavaScript application that runs in any HTML5-compatible browser, including mobile devices and tablets.
 The included Developer Documentation explains the API to instantiate a MediaWall and stream in Content from a StreamHub Collection.

 StreamHub Apps require a [Livefyre StreamHub](http://www.livefyre.com/streamhub/) subscription to power Curation, Collection, Content storage, and real-time syndication.
-To inquire about subscribing to StreaHub, [contact](mailto:sales@livefyre.com) Livefyre.
+To inquire about subscribing to StreamHub, [contact](mailto:sales@livefyre.com) Livefyre.